-19.150.185 Boating Facilities: public and private mooring structures and related services serving five or more boats, including piers, docks, buoys, floats, marinas, and facilities for the use of boat launching, boat storage, or for the service and maintenance of pleasure or commercial craft.
+19.150.185 Boating Facilities: public and private mooring structures and related services serving five or more boats-watercraft, including piers, docks, buoys, floats, marinas, and facilities for the use of boat watercraft launching, boat watercraft storage, or for the service and maintenance of pleasure or commercial watercraft.

 19.150.190 Breakwater: a protective structure usually built off-shore to protect beaches, bluffs, or harbor areas from wave action.
-See barrier structure.

 19.150.195 Buffer: a non-clearing area established to protect the integrity, functions and values of the affected critical area or shoreline, so that no net loss of critical area or shoreline ecological functions occurs.
-Under optimal conditions, buffers are composed of intact native vegetationand do not contain structures and development.
+Under optimal conditions, buffers are composed of intact native vegetation.
 Buffer widths are measured horizontally.